-The previously unpublished results of practical conceptual knowledge are first presented here (Table I).
-The following case studies are based on these results and present small but illustrative excerpts (Figure 2) in form of a cross-section of conducted research and development, of Knowledge Resources, algorithms, intelligent workflows, and implementations.
-Here, for example, a knowledge mining process employing knowledge objects based on the referred conceptual knowledge can use all the width and depth of knowledge behind the comprehensive subset to automatically or semiautomatically create new context and visualisation for a data set containing non-georeferenced text entities (affiliations in floating text), e.g., geographical, political, and climate zone context.
+The previously unpublished results of practical conceptual knowledge are first presented with the research cited in this paper (Table I).
+The following case studies are based on these results and present small but illustrative excerpts (Figure 10) in form of a cross-section of conducted research and development, of Knowledge Resources, algorithms, intelligent workflows, and implementations.

+Here, for example, a knowledge mining process employing knowledge objects based on the referred conceptual knowledge can use all the width and depth of knowledge behind the comprehensive subset to automatically or semi-automatically create new context and visualisation for a data set containing non-georeferenced text entities (affiliations in floating text), e.g., geographical, political, and climate zone context.